MicrosoftDocs/SupportArticles-docs/support/power-platform/ai-builder/all-ai-builder-credits-have-been-consumed.md

 ## Symptoms

 Here are the different symptoms of this issue:
-1. A banner is displayed in AI Builder pages : 'You've consumed all your credits.'
+1. A banner is displayed in AI Builder pages: 'You've consumed all your credits.'

 1. Maker actions in AI Builder pages are blocked.
 (Model creation, Model edit, Quick test)